Why women’s snoring and sleep apnea is often mis-diagnosed?

 Can Snoring and Sleep Apnea be a danger to your health?

 Women have a different relationship with sleep and illness.
-Women who had less than 8 hours of sleep demonstrated an increased risk of heart disease, diabetes and obesity over there male counterparts.
+Women who had less than 8 hours of sleep demonstrated an increased risk of heart disease, diabetes and obesity over their male counterparts.

 Snoring and sleep apnea display similar symptoms and may be confused or mis-diagnosed.

 The initial symptoms include:

 - Feeling anxious